An Intro

 There are no fees or dues for NA membership.
 The only requirement is a desire to stop using.

-Arizona NA supports dozens of Areas and thousands of members across the state.
+Arizona NA supports Areas and thousands of members across the state.
 We serve:

 - people seeking their first meeting